nasa/Common-Metadata-Repository/search-app/api_docs.md

   * `sensor`
   * `provider`
   * `revision_date`
-  * `score` - document relevance score, only usefule when a search will return a score, defaults to descending
+  * `score` - document relevance score, only useful when a search will return a score, defaults to descending
   * `has_granules` - Sorts collections by whether they have granules or not.
 Collections with granules are sorted before collections without granules.

 Example of sorting by start_date in descending order: (Most recent data first)